JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/groups.md

 To remove entries from an explicit-selection group, select them and use the context menu **Remove selected entries from this group** of the group interface.

-**%%%Help needed: Relevant?
-True for this entry type only? %%%**

-Note: this method of grouping requires that all entries have a unique citation key.
+**%%%Infobox%%%** this method of grouping requires that all entries have a unique citation key.
 In case of missing or duplicate citation keys, the assignment of the affected entries cannot be correctly restored in future sessions.

 #### Searching for a keyword in a field